Venice Sparks Indigenous Peoples Day Movement in Los Angeles

 Mike Bonin’s Unfavorable Spotlight

-Mike Bonin currently has unfavorable political spotlight at the moment being caught up in at at least two lawsuits (that we know of.)
-He is included in a lawsuit by San Fernando Valley residents alleging unlawful city council voting as well as a lawsuit by Venice residents in his own district.
+Mike Bonin currently has an unfavorable political spotlight, being caught up in at least two lawsuits (that we know of).
+He is included in a lawsuit by San Fernando Valley residents alleging unlawful city council voting, as well as a lawsuit by Venice residents in his own district.

 Perhaps this may be a factor in why Mitch O’Farrell is pushing the motion?
-O’Farrell has become quite unpopular with many Native, African American, and low income residents in Los Angeles due to his support of the false-pretensed Echo Park “gang” injunction, his opposition to street vendors, and being perceived as an enabler of hyper-gentrification— all issues that ironically adversely affect many Indigenous people in Los Angeles.
+O’Farrell has become quite unpopular with many Native, African American, and low-income residents in Los Angeles due to his support of the false-pretended Echo Park “gang” injunction, his opposition to street vendors, and being perceived as an enabler of hyper-gentrification— all issues that ironically adversely affect many Indigenous people in Los Angeles.

 “That was the intention of the motion we made.
 I support it.
 I just hope the city honors the restorative justice sentiment of the holiday and rescinds Columbus Day.”

-“People need to remember who’s land they are on and show some real respect, Columbus was a murderer, the holiday is a step in a good direction.
-I have my opinions about the motion that’s going before the (Los Angeles) city council but am very happy it’s getting the attention it deserves” says Mike Bravo, the Venice Neighborhood Council member who first created the popular motion in Venice, “that was the intention of the motion we made.
+“People need to remember whose land they are on and show some real respect.
+Columbus was a murderer; the holiday is a step in a good direction.
+I have my opinions about the motion that’s going before the (Los Angeles) city council, but I am very happy it’s getting the attention it deserves,” says Mike Bravo, the Venice Neighborhood Council member who first created the popular motion in Venice, “that was the intention of the motion we made.
 I support it.
 I just hope the city honors the restorative justice sentiment of the holiday and rescinds Columbus Day.”

 All photos by Steven Storm www.stevenstorm.com